life-itself/second-renaissance/content/wiki/overview-mapping-efforts.md

 *   learning from work that has been done already; and
 *   discerning what to do next with our own mapping efforts so that they make a valuable contribution to the collective field.

+We have split these mapping efforts roughly into a) those that map the Second Renaissance ecosystem or something very close to it and b) those that map something broader that includes the Second Renaissance ecosystem.
+Given the indistinct bounds of the Second Renaissance ecosystem, there is some fuzziness involved even in this exercise.
+Furthermore, the unavailability of clear inclusion criteria for most of the mapping efforts makes it harder to recognise the rough boundaries of each of these maps.

+We welcome feedback and other perspectives on our work here.

-### Contents
+## Contents

+**Second Renaissance Ecosystem Mapping Efforts**
 1. A Mindset for the Anthropocene
 2. Meta-Crisis Meta-Resource
 3. The Liminal Web
 4. The Flourishing of All Living Things
 5. Gaianet Ecosystem Map (New Earth Ecosystem)
 6. Approaches to the Meta-Crisis
+7. Mapping Metamodern/State of Sensemaking

+**Broader Ecosystem Mapping Efforts**
-7. Illuminate: Visualising the Field and Practice of Systems Change
+1. Illuminate: Visualising the Field and Practice of Systems Change
+2. TODO - Meta-Tribes
+3. TODO - roote.co

+## Second Renaissance Ecosystem Mapping Efforts
-## A Mindset for the Anthropocene
+### A Mindset for the Anthropocene

 - **🔗 Link:** [https://www.ama-project.org/](https://www.ama-project.org/)
 - ✍️ **Created by:** RIFS Potsdam